$748,530Average Value$293Average Price per Sq Ft22Homes For Sale

 Hyde Park Demographics and Home Trends

-On average, homes in Hyde Park, Cincinnati sell after 21 days on the market compared to the national average of 53 days.
-The median sale price for homes in Hyde Park, Cincinnati over the last 12 months is $495,000, consistent with the median home sale price over the previous 12 months.
+On average, homes in Hyde Park, Cincinnati sell after 20 days on the market compared to the national average of 53 days.
+The median sale price for homes in Hyde Park, Cincinnati over the last 12 months is $495,000, up 2% from the median home sale price over the previous 12 months.

 Looking for convenience and elegant living?
 Welcome to the Grasmoor!
 This 1692 square foot condo is two condos combined to one.
 Featuring two beds, two baths, and two balconies.
-The many windows and high ceilings give this condo a ton of natural flowing light leaving you with a warm cozy feeling.
+The many windows and high ceilings give this condo a ton of natural flowing light.
 Both baths have been recently updated with walk in showers, updated plumbing and bright tile work.
+Pella windows throughout and balcony

 Welcome to The Madison Where Comfort Meets ConvenienceDiscover a community designed for modern living at The Madison.
 Choose from spacious one- and two-bedroom apartment homes featuring stylish granite countertops, fully equipped kitchens, rich wood-style flooring, generous closet space, and private patios or balconies ideal for relaxing or entertaining.Enjoy a lifestyle full of thoughtful